sourcegraph-testing/gitpod/install/infra/single-cluster/aws/README.md

 proxy-5998488f4c-t8vkh   0/1     Init 0/1  0          5m
 ```

 The most likely reason is that the DNS01 challenge has yet to resolve.
-To fix this, make sure you have added the NS records corresponding to the `route53` zone of the `domain_name` added to your domain provider.
+To fix this, make sure you have added the NS records corresponding to the `route53` zone of the `domain_name` added to thy domain provider.

 Once the DNS record has been updated, you will need to delete all Cert Manager pods to retrigger the certificate request